 Cauliflower is high in vitamin C and a good source of folate and fiber.
 It’s also packed full of indoles, glucosinolates and thiocyanates, compounds that help the liver neutralize toxic substances that could damage cell membranes and DNA.

 Garlic helps prevent plaque from forming on your teeth lowers cholesterol and reduces inflammation.

-Apples have been known to reduce cholesterol, prevent constipation, protect against heart disease and reduce the risk of cancer.
+Apples have been known to reduce cholesterol, prevent constipation, protect against heart disease, and reduce the risk of cancer.
 High in fiber and anti-inflammatory compounds, an apple a day may really keep the doctor away.

 Red grapes contain several flavonoids that give them their reddish color, which protects against heart disease by preventing oxidation and reducing the formation of blood clots.
-Resveratrol, a flavonoid found in grapes, may also stimulate production of nitric oxide which helps relax muscle cells in the blood vessels to increase blood flow.
+Resveratrol, a flavonoid found in grapes, may also stimulate the production of nitric oxide which helps relax muscle cells in the blood vessels to increase blood flow.
 These flavonoids also provide protection against cancer and prevent inflammation.
-Phytochemicals in grapes, wine and grape juice have been extensively studied since the discovery that the French have much lower rates of heart disease despite a diet high in saturated fat.
+Phytochemicals in grapes, wine, and grape juice have been extensively studied since the discovery that the French have much lower rates of heart disease despite a diet high in saturated fat.

 Olive oil is a great source of oleic acid, an anti-inflammatory fatty acid.
 The monounsaturated fat in olive oil protects against oxidation it is also rich in polyphenols and antioxidant compounds that prevent inflammation and oxidation.

-Also add all berries into your diet, strawberries, blueberries, raspberries and cherries, they are packed with antioxidants, they get high marks for nutrition, thanks to natural compounds that reduce inflammation and lots of vitamin C and fiber.
+Also add all berries into your diet, strawberries, blueberries, raspberries, and cherries, they are packed with antioxidants, they get high marks for nutrition, thanks to natural compounds that reduce inflammation and lots of vitamin C and fiber.